How to Apply | FAQs | Grant-writing Advice | Apply

 Need More Advice?

 All filmmakers are encouraged to email filmfund@rooftopfilms.com or call 718-417-7362.
 When asking for advice, please focus on specific questions.
 We can only really advise how to make your application more clear and offer personal non-binding advice on the filmmaking.
-The piece of advice we most often give is to describe what we will see on screen more clearly.
-Due to time constraints, we can only provide one round of notes and cannot guarantee feedback in the final week before the deadline.
 Simple questions are welcome any time!

 Selection Process

-The grants will be decided by a panel made up of outside reviewers, Rooftop Films staff, founders and invited panelists, including staff from granting partner organizations.
+The grants will be decided by a panel made up of outside reviewers, Rooftop Films staff and invited panelists, including staff from granting partner organizations.
 There will be follow-up questions and a second round of questions for advancing applications.

 Payments and Reporting

-If you are awarded a grant, you will be expected to file one simple progress report and one simple completion report, which we will send to you at the appropriate times.
-You will need to sign a grant contract before receiving support.
+If you are awarded a grant, you will be expected to keep us updated on the progress of your project. , You will need to sign a grant contract before receiving support.

 The key provisions are: